ahoho/ahoho.github.io/_posts/pma/2017-01-02-calculate_ngram_tfidf_phrasegrams.markdown

 ### Building a document-term matrix
 Now we can create a document-term matrix, where each source represents a document and our columns will be the n-grams from earlier.

-Impoortantly, we're going to limit ourselves to tokens and n-grams that appear in two or more sources.
-I believe this choice enables us to consider these sources as a network, where there might be patterns of mututal influence on rhetoric and thinking.
+Importantly, we're going to limit ourselves to tokens and n-grams that appear in two or more sources.
+I believe this choice enables us to consider these sources as a network, where there might be patterns of mutual influence on rhetoric and thinking.
 We don't really care about one-off uses of a particular word or phrase.
 (It also has the nice side-effect of getting rid of a lot of junk phrases).

 ```python